 Your candidature is the period of time from initial enrolment through to the submission of your thesis.

 During this time your research may evolve and change or you may need to take leave for a variety of reasons.
 The information below will guide you on how to keep your enrolment up-to-date and ensure that your candidature aligns with your life.

 Further details on the overarching rules for managing your candidature can be found in the chapter of the same name in the Research Student Handbook.

 The overarching requirements of your degree are set out in the program rules.
 It is important that you are aware of the requirements and your responsibilities.
 The Specifications for Thesis outline what is required to be included in your thesis and how it should be formatted.
 The program rules and specifications for thesis should be read in conjunction with the Research Student Handbook.

 From the time of commencing your candidature until your degree is awarded or your program discontinued, you will have a panel of supervisors comprising a principal and at least one co- or external supervisor, appointed by your head of school.
 As time passes and your project evolves you may find that you need to change supervisors which is done using the following forms as appropriate:

 Life happens.
 You may get sick, take a holiday, have a baby or need to be on a jury during your candidature.
-There is also study leave which is time away from the University of Adelaide for research activities, whether it is to collect data at a special site or to attend a conference.
 Check out the ‘Making changes to your candidature’ section of the Research Student Handbook for the rules governing how much leave you can take and when, and in particular what scholarship holders and international students need to be aware of.

 Remember you must let the Graduate Centre know when you return from leave so your candidature and scholarship, if applicable, can restart.
 The forms you will need are: